Drew Pearson (journalist): Radio, film, and other media

 From 1935 to 1936, Allen and Pearson broadcast a 15-minute program twice a week on the Mutual Broadcasting System.
 They continued with a 30-minute music and news show, Listen America, in 1939–1940, ending this partnership in 1941.
 They also wrote a comic strip, Hap Hopper, Washington Correspondent, which was drawn from 1939 to 1943 by Jack Sparling, and from 1943 onward by Al Plastino.

 Pearson continued alone on NBC with Drew Pearson Comments from 1941 to 1953 for a variety of sponsors (Serutan, Nutrex, Lee Hats, Adam Hats).
 His commentary was broadcast through 1968 on the now-defunct Intermountain Network.

 In addition to radio, Pearson appeared in a number of Hollywood movies, such as RKO's 1945 propaganda movie Betrayal from the East, and the 1951 science fiction film The Day the Earth Stood Still.
 In the former movie, Pearson referred to an exposé that accused Japanese Americans of being part of a Japanese conspiracy to engage in acts of espionage and terrorism.
 The movie was based on the 1943 best-selling book Betrayal from the East: The Inside Story of Japanese Spies in America by Alan Hynd.
 In the latter film, Pearson (playing himself) is the only journalist who urges calm and restraint (versus the fear and paranoia evoked by his colleagues) while Washington is panicked by the escape of the alien visitor Klaatu.
 Furthermore, Pearson appeared as himself in City Across the River (1949).

+In 1947, Drew used his newspaper column and radio to announce his plan for the American Friendship train, a nation-wide humanitarian aid effort ran by the people of America for the people of Europe.
 In 1952 and 1953, Pearson hosted The Drew Pearson Show on the ABC and DuMont Television networks.

 On a January 8, 1950, broadcast of CBS Radio's The Jack Benny Program, Pearson was at the center of a notorious joke.
 Announcer Don Wilson was to say he heard Jack had bought a new suit on Drew Pearson's program, but misspoke Pearson's name: "Drear Pooson".
 Later in the show, comedic actor Frank Nelson was asked by Benny if he was the doorman.
 Nelson replied with a line surreptitiously given him by the show's writers, "Who do you think I am?
 Drear Pooson?"